-5.1.1 Objective - The Rural Environment
+5.1.1 Objective - The Rural Environment Zone

-- (a) Subdivision, use and development within the rural environment is provided for where: - (i) High class soils are protected for productive rural activities; - (ii) Productive rural activities, rural industry, network infrastructure, rural commercial, conservation activities, community facilities activities, and extractive activities are supported, while maintaining or enhancing the rural environment; - (iii) Urban subdivision, use and development in the rural environment is avoided.
+- (a) Subdivision, use and development within the rural environment is provided for where: - (i) High class soils are protected for productive rural activities; - (ii) Productive rural activities, rural industry, network infrastructure, rural commercial, conservation activities, community facilities activities, and extractive activities are supported, while maintaining or enhancing the rural environment; - (iii) Urban subdivision, use and development in the rural environment is avoided. - (a) Within the Rural Zone: - (i) Enable farming activities; - (ii) Protect high class soils for farming activities; - (iii) Provide for rural industry, infrastructure, rural commercial, conservation activities, community facilities, and extractive activities, while maintaining or enhancing the rural environment; - (iv) Avoid subdivision, use and development in the Rural Zone for activities that have no functional need to locate in the Rural Zone and/or that create allotment sizes similar to that provided for in Country Living, Village, or Residential Zones.

-5.2 Productive Versatility of Rural Resources
+5.2 Productive Versatility of Rural Resources in the Rural Zone